A Complete Guide to Product Bundling: Tips, Examples & How it Works

 What is Product Bundling?

-The Psychology of Bundling
+The Psychology of Product Bundling & Sales

-A study done by Vineet Kumar, a Harvard Business School, discovered that when video game giant Nintendo used mixed bundling to sell video game units, the sales of video game units went up by 100,000 units and video game sales went up by more than a million, as well).
+A study done by Vineet Kumar, of Harvard Business School, discovered that when Nintendo used mixed bundling to market video game units, sales of these units went up by 100,000 (and video game sales increased by more than a million, as well).

 Which Products Can Be Bundled?

 When considering which of your products to bundle, the best approach is to add goods that complement one another or can be used together, as was true for Nintendo's consoles and games package.
 Your product bundles have to make sense, so if you’re selling a computer, you’d be wise to include something like a free USB cable or screen cleaner.

 Another practical tip is to find out what customers want directly from the customers themselves.
 This is especially important within ecommerce, since bundles can help you outshine your competitors.